stanislawbartkowski/CACenter/README.md

 ### OpenShift/Kubernetes
-Having image available in public space, for instanca *quay.io* it is very easy to deploy *CACenter* to OpenShift/Kubernetes platform.
+Having image available in public space, for instance *quay.io*, it is very easy to deploy *CACenter* to OpenShift/Kubernetes platform.
 Example *yaml* files are provided: https://github.com/stanislawbartkowski/CACenter/tree/master/openshift.

 Important: Replica factor is set to 1.
 The CACenter is not calibrated to run in a parallel fashion.